Benny Paret vs. Emile Griffith III: Aftermath

 Benny Paret vs. Emile Griffith III was the subject of many controversies.
 It is theorized that one of the reasons Paret died was that he was vulnerable due to the beatings he took in his previous three fights, all of which happened within twelve months of each other.
 New York State boxing authorities were criticized for giving Paret clearance to fight just several months after the Fullmer fight.
 The referee Ruby Goldstein, a respected veteran, came under criticism for not stopping the fight sooner.
 Goldstein explained in a 1964 interview, "I never blamed myself, but some of the people blamed me for not stopping it sooner.
 Sooner?
 If the fight were being fought right now, I wouldn't stop it sooner.
 Paret was a good, durable fighter, who'd look in trouble early in a round, but he'd come back to fire punches and win the round.
 He was the champion.
 You give the champion a chance to fight back."
 It has been argued that Goldstein hesitated because of Paret's reputation of feigning injury and Griffith's reputation as a poor finisher.
 Another theory is that Goldstein was afraid that Paret's supporters would riot.
 Goldstein would later reveal that he himself was scarred by the event, having nightmares, severe insomnia, and flashbacks to the fight.
 Though officially cleared of wrongdoing by the New York State Athletic Commission, Goldstein let his license to referee fights lapse.
 After later applying for a new license, he would referee only one more fight in his career in March 1964, before retiring permanently.

 New York Governor Nelson Rockefeller created a seven-man commission to investigate the incident and the sport.
 This fight, among others (such as nationally televised Davey Moore vs. Sugar Ramos in March 1963, which caused Moore's death) gradually led to the decline of boxing as a popular televised sport.
 Ultimately, ABC announced in December 1963 that it would cancel its weekly boxing program, Fight of the Week, in September 1964.
 Professional boxing would not be televised on a regular basis again after that decline until the 1970s and was only rarely aired in prime time until the following decade, and then not frequently on major networks.

 Griffith would later receive hate mail from Paret supporters who were convinced he had intentionally killed Paret.
 He reportedly felt guilt over Paret's death and suffered nightmares about him for 40 years.

 In popular culture

 This fight, and the widespread publicity and criticism of boxing which accompanied it, became the basis of the 2005 documentary Ring of Fire: The Emile Griffith Story.
 At the end of the documentary Griffith who has harbored guilt over the incident over the years is introduced to Paret's son.
-The son embraced Griffith and told him he was forgiven.
+The son embraces Griffith and tells him he is forgiven.